Evolve MMA

 Evolve Mixed Martial Arts is a chain of martial arts academies.
 Founded by Chatri Sityodtong, it opened in January 2009.
 The gym includes several former and reigning UFC and ONE Championship champions, including Demetrious Johnson, Rafael Dos Anjos, Shinya Aoki, Angela Lee, Marcus Almeida and more, on its roster.

 Overview

 According to Yahoo!
 Sports Singapore, Evolve MMA has the largest roster of world champions across multiple martial arts sports.
 It has world champions in Muay Thai, Brazilian jiu-jitsu, Mixed Martial Arts, Boxing, Wrestling and No-Gi Grappling among others.

-There are currently four Evolve MMA academies: Evolve Far East Square, Evolve Orchard Central, Evolve KINEX, and Evolve Clarke Quay in Singapore.
+There are currently five Evolve MMA academies: Evolve Far East Square, Evolve KINEX, Evolve Orchard Central, Evolve Clarke Quay and Evolve Star Vista in Singapore.
 There is also Evolve University, the largest online university for martial arts.
 Evolve MMA is affiliated to Sityodtong Muay Thai.
 Chatri Sityodtong has stated that he wants to open an Evolve MMA camp in every major Asian city.